Aomsing1thub/Fruit/README.md

 pcall(function()
     for i,v in pairs (game.Players.LocalPlayer.Backpack:GetChildren()) do
         if v:IsA "Tool" then
-            if v.Name == "Night katana" then
+            if v.Name == "Night Katana" then
-                hit_sword("Night katana")
+                hit_sword("Night Katana")
             elseif v.Name == "Nameless Katana" and
-                not game.Players.LocalPlayer.Character:FindFirstChild("Night katana") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Night Katana") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
                 hit_sword("Nameless Katana")
             elseif v.Name == "Shinsen" and
-                not game.Players.LocalPlayer.Character:FindFirstChild("Night katana") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Night Katana") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then
                 hit_sword("Shinsen")
             elseif v.Name == "Combat" and
-                not game.Players.LocalPlayer.Character:FindFirstChild("Night katana") and
+                not game.Players.LocalPlayer.Character:FindFirstChild("Night Katana") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Combat") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Shinsen") and
                 not game.Players.LocalPlayer.Character:FindFirstChild("Nameless Katana") then